FIND US: 5231 Monticello Ave., Suite E, Williamsburg, VA. 23188

 What is the difference between a dental bridge and a dental implant?

-Dental bridges and implants are common suggestions when considering tooth restoration.
-However, dentists do not surgically implant dental bridges like they do with dental implants.
-This means that they require the support of your surrounding teeth to hold the prosthetic tooth in place.
+Dental bridges and implants are common tooth restorations.
+But we don’t surgically implant traditional dental bridges like dental implants.
+This means traditional bridges need the support of your surrounding teeth to hold the prosthetic tooth in place.

 Because dental bridges are external, you must add some steps to your daily oral hygiene routine.
 This will ensure that you are keeping the dental bridge clean.
 With dental implants, most of the restoration is underneath your soft tissues.
 This means that once you have a dental implant, you can care for it just like your real teeth.